RunThrough

 The short loop

-1. One take, every day
+1. One take a day

 When it feels flat

-When doubt hits
+When you doubt it

 musician truth